pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[26/06/2016] Section about UI finished.**

+The section 4.1 is finished, covering from the HUD to the Pip-Boy.
+The game should look slightly better now, but not in a blowing-off-your-head way.

+**[25/06/2016] Rough draft of the section about UI.**

+Two sections finished about improving how your user interface looks (sections 4.1.1 and 4.1.2).

 **[24/06/2016] First chapter finished.**

 The first chapter is about fixing the game.
 At the end of the chapter, you will have a fully patched and (mostly) flawless game to play with.
 The content, visuals and mechanics of the game are not altered in this stage.